How weather impacts on rail travel

 Heated and insulated points, snow clearing trains and crews with chainsaws to remove fallen trees all play a part in keeping the UK's trains moving.
 You can read more about the types weather that cause the worst delays, and what Network Rail do to minimise these impacts on the Network Rail website.

-Recent rail disruption due to weather
+Recent rail disruption incidents

 Despite that, sometimes the weather can be so bad that disruption is inevitable.
 In recent years, we've seen storms destroy parts of the railway line at Dawlish in Devon, high winds bringing down overhead lines in the northwest of England stopping electrically powered trains, snow blocking tracks in Scotland and flooding in parts of the West Country.